THUNDER BAY - City manager John Collin addressed Thunder Bay’s growth at the Thunder Bay Chamber of Commerce leader’s luncheon on Wednesday.

 According to Collin, the city has between $1.4 and $1.5 billion worth of infrastructure that is in poor or very poor condition.

 “We're not keeping up.
 We are falling behind $31 million a year.
-But we have at least $900 billion of infrastructure that will need to be replaced or life extended somehow.
+But we have at least $900 million of infrastructure that will need to be replaced or life extended somehow.
 That's a lot of money in the bank that needs to be addressed.”

 To Collin, the city is not in a position to grow its population until there is a clear financial plan to meet the needs of its citizens.
 Once a plan is in place, the city and its stakeholders can successfully begin to market the viability of living in Thunder Bay.